yuchant/django-boilerplate/README.md

 My plot for world domination is stagnating due to wasted time loading the same plugins, configuring comically similar projects, and feeling utterly lazy about adding jQuery easing just because I'd have to go google it.

 World domination can't wait.

 **HTML:**

 - Media queryies are WTF confusing.
 I conceptually simplified `portrait phone`, `landscape phone`, `default`, `desktop` to  `media-1` `media-1-max`, etc. so my feeble brain can grasp this nonsense.
 - Responsive design debugging snippet at top that displays current bootstrap media range.
 - No crazy scripts at the bottom causing issues with inline scripts / jquery / etc. F' that!
 Please go save .1 seconds elsewhere.
 - Less is awesome.
 Never leave home without it.

 **Django:**

+- Hell yes we'll use the admin, are you kidding me?
 - Uses relative settings directory with `PROJECT_DIR` and `SETTINGS_DIR`.
 How many times have I written that?
-- Global templates dir, MEDIA_ROOT == site_media, assets = static files
+- Global templates dir, `MEDIA_ROOT = 'site_media'`, ` `STATICFILES_DIRS = 'assets'`
-- Start with `website` app for static pages.
 - Freakin call the `ROOT_URLCONF` `root_urlconf.py` so it can be fuzzy differentiated vs 1000 other `urls.py`
 - Use SQLITE by default.
 If you need to change it, you'd have to change it anyways.
 - No, we don't need to add anything in the user uploads directory to git.
-- Hell yes we'll use the admin, are you kidding me?
+- Start with `website` app for static pages.

 **General**

-- I hate you, .DS_Store.
+- I hate you .DS_Store.
+Sincerely, me.

 ## Common Packages